nurture-tech/unity-mcp-server/README.md

 }
 ```

-The working directory is different for different agents.
-So your mileage may vary using relative paths for `-projectPath`.
-Absolute paths will always work.

 This will automatically install the `is.nurture.mcp` package in your unity project.
 Feel free to commit those changes to source control.

 ## About the Tools